qimuan7/SaySomething-Keyboard-Hant/projects-readme-and-assets_br1/README_EN.md

 2. Select your preferred speech recognition service provider, choose the model size, and click One-Click Download.

 - To download manually, go to Settings - Speech Recognition Settings - and view the configuration tutorial.
-This will bring up the embedded offline configuration guide page, where you can find the model download link, or download and save it in [Release-ModelDownload]().
+This will bring up the embedded offline configuration guide page, where you can find the model download link, or download and save it in [Release-Models Download](https://github.com/qimuan7/SaySomething-Keyboard-Hant/releases/tag/1.model).

 ### Usage~